 - 62. Kaska Elders shared that traditionally Kaska parents raised their children in the early years, and later it was the responsibility of the aunties and uncles to teach the children.
 In the Yukon and Northern British Columbia grandmothers are now looking after their grandchildren and great grandchildren with no resources and no support.
 Indigenous languages are key for understanding, learning and revitalizing healthy Indigenous families.
 In their Kaska language, the elders shared that there is no term for sister or brother; Kaska family terms are very specific.
 Kaska family terms set out relationships between family members so that when a child is taught their language they can situate themselves on the land within the family, their sibling group as well as the responsibilities that each has to each other.
 With their Indigenous language children know who they are. - 63.
-The Yukon Child And Family Services Act came into effect in April 2010.31 The Act recognizes that First Nations should be involved in the planning and delivery of programs and services to their citizens.32 Eight years later Yukon First Nations Women are still eager and waiting to become involved.
+The Yukon Child And Family Services Act came into effect in April 2010.
+The Act recognizes that First Nations should be involved in the planning and delivery of programs and services to their citizens.
+Eight years later Yukon First Nations Women are still eager and waiting to become involved.
 In the meantime addictions escalate as more children are stolen. - 10.
 We call on the Government of the Yukon, Government of British Columbia and the Government of Canada to fund Indigenous Organizations in the creation of an advocate

-30 Transcripts cross examination, Dr. Turpel-Lafond, "Child & Family Welfare" Winnipeg, mixed part II & III Volume XIII at 262
+&lt;sup>30 Transcripts cross examination, Dr. Turpel-Lafond, "Child & Family Welfare" Winnipeg, mixed part II & III Volume XIII at 262 that can help Indigenous peoples, families and Individuals understand the legal process for the removal of indigenous children.

-31 Child And Family Services Act SY 2008, c.1
+&lt;sup>31 Child And Family Services Act SY 2008, c.1

-Referred to as cooperative planning through out the Act.
+&lt;sup>32 Referred to as cooperative planning through out the Act.